derek-knox/Coding-For-Designers/Coding and Concept/Anatomy of a Source Code File.md

 Let's squash a myth real quick.
 Designers and other non-coders new to coding think they need to learn an entire new language, and in the context of the web, *three* new languages.
 This is not true.
 What needs to be learned is:
 1. structure, style, and behavior concepts
 2. anatomical implementation of each concept
-3. 80/20 subset of code words for each implementation
+3. common subset of code words for each implementation

 For 2D and the web, that means we need to know the difference between HTML structure, CSS styling, and JavaScript behavior.
 Number one is covered.
 Let's dig into number two and three.